Thank You Letter for a Job Offer After Acceptance

 Dear [Hiring Manager Name],

 Thank you for offering me the [Job Title] position.
-I am delighted to accept, and I genuinely appreciate the confidence you and the team have shown in me.
+I am delighted to accept and genuinely appreciate the confidence you and the team have shown in me.

-What stood out to me during the process was the openness of our conversations and the way you described [Team Culture / Project / Role Purpose].
-It made the opportunity feel like a strong professional fit, but also like a place where I can learn and contribute with real energy.
+What stood out to me during the process was the openness of our conversations and how you described [Team Culture / Project / Role Purpose].
+It made the opportunity feel like a strong professional fit and a place where I can learn and contribute with real energy.

 I am excited to begin on [Start Date] and to meet the wider team.
-Please let me know if there is anything I should prepare before then.
+Please let me know if there is anything I should prepare ahead of time.

 Thank you again for this opportunity.
-I am looking forward to getting started.
+I look forward to getting started.

 Warm regards,